alanng10/ModuleModule/Docue/a.md

 This is auto add.

 Inf the module is auto add, it is rem inf all other module that depend on it is rem.

+Manually add the module that did is auto add set the module to not auto add.